BartyPitt/RoboticsProject/docs/ConnectFourAlgorithm.rst

     :align: center
     :figclass: align-center

 The ``evaluate_window`` function is called in the last line of each scoring block.
-The output of this evaluation function is then used to find the best possible window, and therefore the best possible position for the game algorithm to play a move.
+The output of this evaluation function (a numerical score value) is stored in the ``score`` variable, which is updated every time a higher score is found.
+When the scanning is complete, the window with the best score is passed to the game algorithm to play a move.
 Note that this scoring mechanism is required, but the minimax function, which will be explained in further detail, makes some elements of this function much less important.

 In any given scanning position, the contents of that window are evaluated for 'strength', e.g. a window that contains 3 consecutive pieces from the same player is a 'strong' state, and has a higher score.
 This means that the algorithm is more likely to try and create board states that are 'strong' - i.e. prioritise connecting 3 pieces together, rather than connecting 2.